Kui An: Routing Yu Liang

 In 339, Jin's minister Yu Liang was planning to hold a grand invasion against Later Zhao.
 He camped his generals Mao Bao and Fan Jun (樊俊) at Zhucheng (邾城, in modern Huanggang, Hubei), but this proved to be a fatal mistake.
-Shi Hu was able to detect Yu Liang's movements, so he quickly ordered Kui An to lead an army to attack the Jin forces first, with the generals Shi Jian, Shi Min, Li Nong, Zhang Hao (張貉) and Li Tu (李菟) under his command.
+Shi Hu was able to detect Yu Liang's movements, so he quickly ordered Kui An to lead an army to attack the Jin forces first, with the generals Shi Jian, Shi Min, Li Nong, Zhang Hedu and Li Tu (李菟) under his command.
 Kui An brought the generals to invade the northern borders of Jingzhou and Yangzhou while sending 20,000 cavalry to attack Zhucheng.

 In September, Shi Min defeated the armies south of the Mian River and killed their general Cai Huai (蔡懷).
 Kui An and Li Nong then proceeded to capture Jin's territories south of the river.
 Elsewhere, the Zhao general Zhu Bao (朱保) won a victory at Baishi, where he killed Zheng Bao (鄭豹) as well as four other officers while Zhang Hao captured Zhucheng, killing 6,000 Jin troops in the process.
 Mao Bao and Fan Jun both drowned Yangzi after breaking through the Zhao encirclement and attempting to flee.

-Kui An then captured Huting (胡亭) and invaded Jiangxia.
+Kui An then captured Huting (胡亭; northwest of present-day Anlu, Hubei) and invaded Jiangxia.
 The Jin commanders at Yiyang (義陽, in modern Xinyang, Henan), Huang Chong (黃沖) and Zheng Jin (鄭進), both surrendered to Kui An.
-Kui set his eyes on Shicheng but the Administrator of Jingling, Li Yang (李陽) mounted an impregnable defence and finally managed to put a stop to his advances.
+Kui set his eyes on Shicheng (石城; in present-day Zhongxiang, Hubei) but the Administrator of Jingling, Li Yang (李陽) mounted an impregnable defence and finally managed to put a stop to his advances.
 Kui An lost 5,000 men against Li Yang, so he decided to retreat east of the Han River, sacking and pillaging the area while relocating 7,000 households to Youzhou and Jizhou.